alanwatsonforster/glass/docs/src/usermanual/map.md

 Again, as long as the sheets are arranged so that long edges abut other long edges and short edges abut other short edges, the terrain features flow from one sheet to the other.
 However, they do not match the first-generation sheets.

-## Glass Maps
+## Glass Map Sheets

 ### Generations

-Putting aside the question of the graphical representation of terrain features, first- and second-generation map sheets differ in their size, the geographic features along their edges, and in hex labeling.
+First- and second-generation map sheets differ in their size, the geographic features along their edges, and in hex labeling.
 For these reasons, Glass allows games to be played on maps using sheets either from the first or the second generation, but not a mixture of generations.

 ### First-Generation Sheets